Three Months In: Where the DOJ AI Litigation Task Force Actually Stands

 The things that genuinely could shift in the next six months are narrower than the headlines suggest.

 - ●The FTC policy statement.
-If it is eventually issued, it will shape federal enforcement posture and may be cited in private litigation.
+If it is eventually issued, it will shape federal enforcement posture and may be cited in litigation.
 It will not by itself repeal any state law.

 The Default Posture: Keep Your State Program Running